 Land clearing for FSBs and NDPs fostered soil erosion.
 As a result, South Vietnamese rivers and streams experienced higher sediment loads, especially during the monsoon season.
 The increase in suspended sediments buried spawning beds, diminished fish populations, and harmed the rural fishing industry.
 Estuaries and harbours experienced higher rates of siltation, effecting the navigability and ecological health of coastal waters.

 Toxins, oils, metals, and miscellaneous refuse drained off the FSBs and NDPs toward the populated coastal plain, affecting water quality and human health.
-How much were peasants affected by pollution?
-We do not know, because the Department of Defense refused to examine the issue.
-Nevertheless, there can be little doubt that U.S.-sourced pollution diminished the quality of life, and probably shortened the lives, of significant numbers of rural peasants.
+How much did U.S.-sourced pollution effect the peasantry?
+We do not know.
+The Department of Defense never addressed the issue.
+However, there can be little doubt that U.S.-sourced pollution diminished the quality of life, and probably shortened the lives, of significant numbers of rural peasants.